Genocs/enterprise-containers/README.md

 Open the web browser:
 [rabbitmq](http://localhost:15672/)

-Login to the management UI using credentials as `user` and `PASSWORD`.
+Login to the management UI using credentials as `guest` and `guest`.

 Remember that these were set during the installation of RabbitMQ services using Helm.
 If you are using any other user, please update the username and password accordingly.